kidomine/phil/README.md

 ### Flashcards
 <pre>
 Format:
-fc tags Question ending in a question mark? answer
+fc tags ai AnswerImageFilename qi QuestionImageFilename Question ending in a question mark? answer

 fc haskell Define a monad?
-A structure that represents computations defined as sequences of steps fc 144 What are the 3 main types of error correction?
+A structure that represents computations defined as sequences of steps fc 144 What are the 3 main types of error correction? fc 229 ai matrix-derivatives What are the 3 main types of error correction?
 Checksum: adds up values in packet (IP, TCP)
 Cyclic Redundancy Check (CRC) (Ethernet): Protects against any 2 bit error, any burst <= c bits long, and any odd number of errors.
 Can't detect all errors: 2^c chance another packet's CRC matches.
 MAC (Message Authentication Code): Not as good for error detection as CRC